browserpass/browserpass-legacy/README.md

 The list of currently available options:

-- `Auto-submit the form`: make browserpass automatically submit the login form for you.
+- `Automatically submit forms after filling`: make browserpass automatically submit the login form for you.
-- `Use fuzzy search`: whether the manual search should be fuzzy or not (refining search results is always fuzzy).
+- `Use fuzzy search`: whether the *manual search mode* should be fuzzy or not (filter mode is always fuzzy).
+- `Custom store locations`: allows configuring multiple password store locations and toggle them on the fly.
+There are no restrictions, you can define subfolders in the password store, gopass mounts or any other folder that has pass entries.

 ## Security